BenShui/benshui.github.io/_pages/research.md

 # Working papers

 - **Loss Aversion with Portfolio Choice**(with Jun Liu and Kai Li).
-  - This paper provides a comprehensive analysis of portfolio choice under prospect theory.
-We show that there is no optimal solution for half of the parameter space in which loss aversion is low.
-However, there always exist optimal solutions for the other half of the space.
-The lower bound of loss aversion above which optimal solutions exist increases without bound as asset returns become more skewed or the number of states increases.
-When the optimal solutions exist, their properties depend crucially on investor’s initial wealth level.
-For example, an investor with low initial wealth seeks negative skewness and may long (short) an asset with a negative (positive) risk premium.
+  - This paper studies optimal portfolio choice under the loss aversion utility proposed in Tversky and Kahneman (1992).
+The loss aversion utility imposes lower penalty for large losses than the risk aversion utility functions.
+As a result, it tends to generate large risky positions and sometimes unbounded optimal portfolios, especially when asset returns are highly skewed (either positive or negative).
+Loss averse investors may hold assets with a zero risk premium and hold a positive amount of assets with a negative risk premium.
+Loss aversion can affect the optimal portfolio only when the reference point is sufficiently high, a case that is less studied in the literature, and the loss aversion utility becomes the standard HARA utility when the reference point is low.
   - [Draft Article](../files/paper/loss_aversion.pdf)

 # Research in Progress